idiap/bob/src/python/io/doc/index.rst

 Reading Data
 ------------

 Reading up data you just wrote is as easy.
-For this task you should use the ``read`` method in ``HDF5File`` objects.
+For this task you should use :py:meth:`torch.io.HDF5File.read`.
 The read method will read all the contents of the variable pointed by the given path.
-This is the normal way to read a variable you have written with ``HDF5File.set()``.
-If you decided to create a list of scalar or arrays, the way to read that up would be using ``HDF5File.lread()`` instead.
+This is the normal way to read a variable you have written with :py:meth:`torch.io.HDF5File.set()``.
+If you decided to create a list of scalar or arrays, the way to read that up would be using :py:meth:`torch.io.HDF5File.lread()` instead.
 Here is an example:

 .. code-block:: python